 Want to share this resource with your colleagues?
 Print our PDF describing the resources the Oncofertility Consortium® provides rheumatologists.

-Fertility preservation options should be presented to patients as early as possible after the diagnosis of a rheumatic disorder, such as rheumatoid arthritis, systemic lupus erythematosus, and scleroderma.
-These rheumatologic diseases often strike both men and women during childbearing years, and the diseases themselves as well as the long-term therapies used to treat them can have a negative impact on reproductive health.
+Fertility preservation options should be presented to patients as early as possible after the diagnosis of a medical condition or treatment which may harm fertility.
+Many diseases as well as the long-term therapies used to treat them can have a negative impact on reproductive health.

-A number of antiinflammatory and immunosuppressive drugs have advanced the treatment of rheumatoid arthritis (RA), spondyloarthritis, systemic lupus erythematosus, and other rheumatic disorders; however, information regarding the effects of these agents on reproductive function has been limited.
+A number of antiinflammatory and immunosuppressive drugs have advanced the treatment of many non-malignant disorders; however, information regarding the effects of these agents on reproductive function has been limited.
 Many of the available data have focused on the effects of antiinflammatory and immunosuppressive drugs on pregnancy.
 However, male and female gonadal function may be affected by these drugs as well.

 - nonsteroidal anti-inflammatory drugs (NSAIDs)

-Rheumatologists can help patients by initiating conversations regarding the adverse effect of certain rheumatic treatments on fertility.
+As a member of the health care team, pharmacists can help patients by initiating conversations regarding the adverse effect of certain treatments and medications on fertility.
 To determine the best fertility preservation option, patients should have a fertility preservation consultation with a reproductive endocrinologist.
-The Oncofertiltiy Consortium can assist rheumatologists with the referral process.
+The Oncofertiltiy Consortium can assist pharmacists with the referral process.

-According to Dr. Gerrity, it is critical that the rheumatologist keeps an open line of communication with the reproductive endocrinologist and is clear about what can be done in terms of treatment- for example whether a female patient can go 3 weeks without treatment for her rheumatologic condition in order to undergo a fertiltiy preservation procedure.
+It is critical that the pharmacist keeps an open line of communication with the health care team and is clear about what can be done in terms of treatment- for example whether it is safe for a patient to discontinue or switch medications.
+They may also assist by selecting a therapy less harmful to fertility.

-The Oncofertility Consortium® provides a variety of oncofertility resources for rheumatologists to aid in the initiation of fertilty preservation conversations.
+The Oncofertility Consortium® provides a variety of oncofertility resources for pharmacists to aid in the initiation of fertilty preservation conversations.

 Join the National Physicians Cooperative, a nationwide network of health care providers and fertility preservation centers who share the common goal to protect and preserve reproductive health through the continuum of care of care and across the lifespan of patients.